azuline/saffron/README.md

 - File upload route using Token header.
 - Get error pages working (incl. on static routes...).
+- Publish to crates.io.
 - Consider streaming files instead of serving them statically.
 - Gallery frontend view!
 - Image thumbnailing for gallery.
+- Create a Dockerfile.

+wrt. crates.io, we'll need a way to include the built CSS, but I don't want to check it into VCS because dev-version CSS would override it.
+Perhaps a CI to ensure that CSS is prod css?

 ## License